lkiesow/leihs-wiki/leihs-Admin-Guide.md

 The Ldap-tree that is searched for usernames.
 Active Directory: Copy the `distinguishedName` of the top Organization Unit your users are stored in.
 The search will look in all subdirectories of this OU for a user with an attribute you specify in `search_field`.

 #### unique_id_field
 `unique_id_field` is any field in your LDAP that contains a completely unique ID for the user in question.
 This can be the same as `search_field` if you are sure that it's unique.
-Alternative: Active Directory by default creates the `objectGUID` attribute for every user which is ideal for this purpose (just looks uglier in the database, as it is a random string of hex-values).
+Alternative: Active Directory by default creates the `?` attribute for every user which is ideal for this purpose (just looks uglier in the database, as it is a random string of hex-values).
+Warning: do not use the `objectGUID`attribute for this.
+Though tempting, the value cannot be written to database and will cause an error on first login.
+You will need a string-based attribute with a maximum of 255 characters (field in database is varchar(255) ).

 #### search_field
 The `search_field` dictates what users will have to write in the "Login" field on login.